 “The John Openshaw Chapter of the Baker Street Irregulars is established in memory of the former young gentleman from Horsham, John Openshaw, who, on September 29, 1887, brought to the attention of the master, Sherlock Holmes, the remarkable case of The Five Orange Pips.
 It was during this adventure, ‘so remarkable in its details and so startling in its results’ that the great State of Texas was brought to the attention of both Holmes and Watson.
 In particular, the barque Lone Star, a sailing vessel owned by the Johanssen Brothers of Savannah, but constructed at the Port of Galveston, is featured in a most singular fashion.
 It is only fitting that the Houston Chapter of the Baker Street Irregulars be named in memory of the man who gave his life, however indirectly, to advance the name of the State of Texas”

 Over several years, the JOS scion grew to almost fifty members and held many interesting meetings.
-Sometimes they traveled to Galveston, Texas, where they joined the Strollers on the Strand scion and together enjoyed the distinctive Strand district which is historically so well aligned with Sherlock Holmes and 1895.
+Sometimes they traveled to Galveston, Texas, where they joined the Strollers on the Strand scion and together enjoyed the distinctive Strand district, which is historically well-aligned with Sherlock Holmes.
 The two groups even enjoyed a trip to a submarine docked in Galveston while studying “The Bruce Partington Plans.”
-The JOS also traveled to England.
-Warren Chaney made a statue of Sherlock Holmes that he and Tom Harman presented to the London Sherlock Holmes Society.
+Some JOS members also traveled to England: Dr. Warren Chaney made a statue of Sherlock Holmes that he and Tom Harman presented to the London Sherlock Holmes Society.
 They also gave a JOS membership certificate to the Sherlock Holmes Restaurant and Pub in London.
-Tom Harman and his wife Karen visited that famous London Pub this past summer and verified that the Sherlockian certificate is still hanging on the wall.
-Over the years the John Openshaw Society has attended local Sherlockian plays, movies, and book signings (i.e. Laurie R. King).
+Tom Harman and his wife Karen visited that famous London Pub many years later and verified that the Sherlockian certificate was still hanging on the wall; it may hang there still today.
+Over the years the John Openshaw Society membership has attended and/or collaborated with local Sherlockian plays, movies, conventions, museum exhibits, book signings (i.e. Laurie R. King), and more.

-The recent resurrection of the John Openshaw Society, a la Holmes in “The Adventure of the Empty House” (albeit less dramatically), has not only retained some of the original members, but also has been of interest to newcomer fellow Sherlockians.
-The society has taken advantage of social networking sites such as Facebook and Twitter to expand membership and strengthen connections with fellow societies.
-The development of the official website has also been instrumental, along with posters located at Murder-by-the-Book bookstore, in spreading the word and reaching out to more fans.
-The members cover a range of interests, from engineers to artists, from Sherlock Holmes connoisseurs to passionate newcomers.
-Whether discussing possible land erosion at Reichenbach Falls, or to questioning the date of the typewriter used by Dr. Watson in the recent Sherlock Holmes movie, whether raising our glasses to Professor Moriarty or Mrs. Hudson, or listening to our member Ipek playing the piano, or listening to another member Julia asking those difficult questions about the Holmes story of the day, the John Openshaw Society is a place for those who have read the stories and thought “I want to read these again,” for those who have watched the stories and thought “I want to watch these again,” for those who have visited 221B and the moors and thought “I want to visit here again,” and for those who have done all of these and thought “I want to share all of this with someone!”
+The recent resurrection of the John Openshaw Society (à la Holmes in “The Adventure of the Empty House”, albeit somewhat less dramatically) has not only retained some of the original members, but also attracted newcomers interested in Sherlockiana.
+The society has taken advantage of social networking sites (such as Facebook) to expand membership and strengthen connections with fellow societies.
+The development of the official website has also been instrumental, along with posters distributed at local theatres, museums, and bookstores (including the wonderful Murder-by-the-Book bookshop!), in spreading the word and reaching out to more fans.
+Our members come from a broad range of vocations, from engineers and professors to artists and actors, and from Sherlock Holmes connoisseurs to passionate newcomers.
+Whether discussing possible land erosion at Reichenbach Falls, or to questioning the date of the typewriter used by Dr. Watson in the recent Sherlock Holmes movie, whether raising our glasses to Professor Moriarty or Mrs. Hudson, the John Openshaw Society is a place for those who have read the stories and thought “I want to read these again,” for those who have watched the shows and thought “I want to watch these again,” for those who have visited 221B and the moors and thought “I want to visit here again,” and for those who have done all of these and thought “I want to share all of this with someone!”

-Ken Rozek, a long time devotee of Sherlock Holmes, has quietly collected Sherlockian philatelic material such as stamps, first day covers and cinderella items, for over eight years.
-Over this time period, he has made contact with many Sherlockians via email, snail mail or eBay.
+Ken Rozek, a long time devotee of Sherlock Holmes, has quietly collected Sherlockian philatelic material such as stamps, first day covers and cinderella items, for over numerous years.
+Over that time period he made contact with many Sherlockians via email, snail mail, eBay, and other channels.
 One of those Sherlockians was Peter Blau, who has been a Baker Street Irregular (“Black Peter”) for over forty years.
 Peter continues to travel the United States pursuing geological conferences as “a practical, but limited, geologist.”
 Every few years, one of these geological societies meets in Houston, Texas.
-Last spring Peter and Ken discussed over dinner several Sherlockian ideas.
-One of these ideas was to re-activate the John Openshaw Society scion in Houston, Texas.
-This led to someone saying, “Where does one go in Houston, Texas to share experiences and learn more about the Great Detective?
-Why, it’s elementary my friend, the John Openshaw Society, of course.”
+In the spring of 2011, Peter and Ken discussed several Sherlockian ideas over dinner.
+One of those ideas was to re-activate the John Openshaw Society scion in Houston, Texas.

 The first reactivated JOS meeting was held at the Red Lion Pub in June 2011.
-On that night, eight people came, and over a few drinks and an English meal we got to know each other and began to formulate our plans for the scion.
+Eight people came that night, and over a few drinks and an English meal we began to formulate plans for the scion.
 After a meeting or two, we hit upon a format that continues to serve as the society’s usual routine.
 The group meets every other month, usually at a local English pub on a Sunday evening unless a play, movie or other activity takes priority.
 We share a few toasts and Sherlockian gossip, devour a meal, and enjoy a presentation by a member on a Holmesian theme.
 Then we take a quiz from a story in the Canon and wrap up with a limerick from Issac Asimov and a reading of the poem “221B” by Vincent Starrett.

-For the meeting in August, the group met at the Ruggles café in the Montrose area to enjoy a travelogue presentation by Tom and Karen Harman about their recent visit to Great Britain that included visiting many places of interest to Sherlockians, including the 221B location in London.
-The quiz that night was on “The Five Orange Pips” – the story from which the group took its name.
+For the meeting in August 2011, the group met at the Ruggles café in the Montrose area to enjoy a travelogue presentation by Tom and Karen Harman about their recent visit to Great Britain that included visiting many places of interest to Sherlockians, including the 221B location in London.
+The quiz that night was on “The Five Orange Pips”, the story from which the group took its name.

-In October they reconvened at Ruggles café for a travelogue presentation by Ken Rozek about his recent visit to Reichenbach Falls near Meiringen, Switzerland.
+In October 2011 they reconvened at Ruggles café for a travelogue presentation by Ken Rozek about his recent visit to Reichenbach Falls near Meiringen, Switzerland.
 Members could almost feel the spray on their faces as they pondered if the location of the precipice has been moved by erosion, or by some other means, from that which is depicted in Paget’s image.
-Our quiz, that evening, of course was on “The Final Problem.”
+Our quiz that evening was, naturally, about “The Final Problem.”

 In keeping with a tradition inherited from the original John Openshaw Society, the reactivated group is administered by several officers, known as Pips.

-Tom Harman and each Pip has contributed ideas to this article.
+Ken Rozek, Tom Harman, and the current Pips have contributed to this article.